microsoft/CopilotHackathon/exercisefiles/node_typescript/README.md

   * Calculate days between two dates
   * receive by query string 2 parameters date1 and date 2, and calculate the days between those two dates.

-  > **_NOTE:_** Use above information inside the Copilot inline feature in the `nodeserver.js` file.
+  > **_NOTE:_** Use above information inside the Copilot inline feature in the `nodeserver.ts` file.
 Press enter and wait for Copilot to suggest you the code.

 - **/Validatephonenumber**: